Chart Color Schemes

 Mitcham is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Mitcham has a high level of cultural diversity, with 34.3% of its population born overseas and 32.6% speaking a language other than English at home.
-Christianity is the predominant religion in Mitcham, making up 41.8% of the population.
-However, Buddhism appears to be overrepresented in Mitcham compared to Greater Melbourne, with 3.7% of Mitcham's population identifying as Buddhist versus 5.3% regionally.
+Christianity is the predominant religion in Mitcham, comprising 41.8% of the population.
+Buddhism, however, is overrepresented in Mitcham compared to Greater Melbourne, making up 3.7% versus 5.3%.

 Frequently Asked Questions - Diversity